tyharbert/SeniorDesign/README.md

 1. **Image Correction** - This program will read a bitmap image file and corrects its perspective to appear straight on.

 2. **Motor Controls** - This will be used to control the servo motors that move the camera.

+3. **Charge Controller** - This will hold the schematics and gerbers for the charge controller.